 If you’ve been treated unfairly because of your HIV status, this can be pretty hurtful and upsetting.
 Talk to your mates, a support worker, or a counsellor about it - this can really help to work through the hurt.

 If you’ve been harassed or physically assaulted, it might be worthwhile pursuing a more formal response.
 If it happens in a workplace, talk to the manager and make a complaint.
 In some cases, it can be a good idea to report it to the Gardai.
-You are covered under the Equal Status Act and it might be worthwhile going forward with a complain to the Equality Tribunal.
+You are covered under the Equal Status Act and it might be worth going forward with a complaint to the Equality Tribunal.

 There are plenty of things that can affect your mental health, and your HIV status might be just one of them.
 If you’re feeling down and are struggling with depression or anxiety, you should talk to your GP, HIV doctor, or social worker.
-There are so many treatment and support options available to you, and you’re bound to find one that suits your needs.
-You may be referred to a counselor, prescribed anti-depressants, or recommended some more holistic treatments.
+There are so many treatments and support options available to you, and you’re bound to find one that suits your needs.
+You may be referred to a counsellor, prescribed anti-depressants, or recommended some more holistic treatments.
 Either way, the treatment option you go with is completely up to you.

 Even when your mental health is in a good state, it’s important to look after it to make sure it stays in good nick.
 Do little things every single day that make you happy and that improve your mood.